 A polyester blend is a fabric containing a certain percentage of polyester fibers mixed with another fiber to create desired characteristics in the final product.
 For example, cotton is blended with polyester fiber (known as a poly cotton blend) to add comfort in breathability and softness, or rayon is added to create a shiny finish to the textile.
 The care tag, which you can probably locate on the lower left seam of your garment, should tell you the exact percentage of the blend.

 what are the properties of polyester fabric?

 Polyester fabric is extremely durable.
 Since it is hydrophobic (water resistant), polyester fabric also dries quickly.
 It is also wrinkle resistant and does not stretch or shrink.
 Polyester fabric is a nearly ideal choice for outdoor and sporting clothing and gear.
 However, since polyester is water resistant, it grows bacteria much more readily than natural fiber fabrics.
 This can cause polyester clothing to smell pretty quickly after a wash.
 Further, it’s been found that washing cycles don’t always strip polyester of the odor causing bacteria.

 This may cause us to wash our polyester clothes more.
 But here’s a pretty good excuse to skip laundry day: plastic microfibers.
 Plastic microfibers break free of our synthetic (polyester, nylon, acrylic) clothing in the wash.
-These tiny bits of plastic are then carried through sewage water into the oceans.
-Or the sewage waste is spread on agricultural crops.
+Then, these tiny bits of plastic flow through sewage water into the oceans.
+Or the sewage waste is spread on agricultural crops in what’s known as ‘sludge’ fertilizer.
 At a rate of 19,000 microfibers per article of clothing, per wash, these add up to half a million tons of plastic entering the ocean from laundry every year.
 In weight, that’s equal to over 50 billion plastic bottles.
 To learn more about microfibers and what we can do about them, check this out.